| One

 call these network architectures ValueWebs.
 A ValueWeb

-is structured [link] and
+is both structured [link] and

 emergent [link] in